 Disclaimer: In this A/B testing guide, we recommend that you use Optibase because it integrates natively with Webflow.
 But no matter what tool you choose for testing, this guide will still help you set up tests on your website.

-An A/B test or split test is an experiment where you show two test variants to users randomly.
+An A/B test or split test is an experiment where you show two variants to users randomly.
 With statistical analysis, the tool determines which variation performs better depending on your conversion goal.

 By showing these tests to your website visitors, you save a lot of time and resources.
 And if you’re not A/B testing your website, you’re surely losing out on a lot of potential business revenue.